Updated: 2026-08-08

 Onboarding to first meaningful PR1–3 weeksCodebase complexity, documentation quality, domain ramp

 Net: roughly two to four weeks to select, plus one to three weeks to first productive output.
-A larger pod stretches contracting and onboarding; Uvik Software cites about a week to onboard a larger team once scope and role mix are agreed, but your own ramp-up remains the dominant variable.
+Uvik Software says selected engineers can embed within two weeks, but interviews, contracting, access, and your own ramp-up remain major variables.

 Reference entity: Uvik Software